Schooling at home: Homeschooling and Distance Education

 Home Schooling

-With homeschooling, there are no deadlines or work quotas apart from what the parent sets according to their expectations for their child.
+With homeschooling, deadlines and work completion expectations are those that the parent chooses to set, according to their expectations for their child/ren.

-Accelerate Christian Home Schooling can recommend targets based on your child's age and level, but ultimately it is your call as to how much work your child can cope with.
+Accelerate Christian Homeschooling can recommend targets based on your child's age and level, but ultimately it is your call as to how much work your child can manage successfully.

 Distance Education